Tanver-Hasan/Tanver-Hasan.github.io/_posts/2020-01-25-developing-graphql-api-using-node-typescript-mongodb-atlas.md

 ```

-RootQueryType creates an instance of GraphQLObjectType.
+RootQueryType creates an instance of `GraphQLObject`Type.
 Each object type should have a name and fileds defination.
 Fileds can have many filed type.
 Abobe code implements GetDeals and GetDealById fields.
 Each field should have type and resolver.
 Type specify what sort of data this field is going to return and resolve method loads and retuns that data.
 In this  implementation, I am just returns simple JSON object which is a product type.
 As we are using typescript, we have to define the fileds type.
 Lets implement graphql types for product.

 ```
 import { GraphQLInt, GraphQLObjectType, GraphQLString } from "graphql";